marceluxvk/vagrant-k8s-ha/examples/example2-service_integration/README.md

 This example shows the interaction between 2 components using a RESTFUL(Not so full) API.
 Basically the client application(customer) access the server app(bartender) through a service by using the vip address the it's specific port.

-So, when the client app invokes the server app the vip that handles request to the service redirects the request for one of the available instances.
+So, when the client app invokes the server app the vip handles the request and redirects the it to one of the available instances.

-The basic tutorial used to implement this is is available [here](https://kubernetes.io/docs/concepts/services-networking/connect-applications-service/)
+The basic tutorial used to implement this test is available [here](https://kubernetes.io/docs/concepts/services-networking/connect-applications-service/)

 ### Roles ###

-> Customer - Order a drink to the bartender and show to everybody!
+> Customer - Orders a drink to the bartender and shows to everybody!

-> Bartender - Provides the drinks menu and prepare the drinks
+> Bartender - Provides the drinks menu and prepares the drinks.

 Why?
 I'm drinking now...

 ## Getting ready ##

-Installing your environment from the base node:
+Installing your environment at the base node:

 ```shell
 $ cd /vagrant/examples/example2-service_integration/